taschik/react-native-firebase-docs/docs/notifications/reference/Notifications.md

 Returns the notification that caused the application to open if available, and the action that was invoked when it was clicked on.

+!> on iOS getInitialNotification appears to work in release mode only, per issue [#3095](https://github.com/invertase/react-native-firebase/issues/3095)*

 ### getScheduledNotifications
 [method]getScheduledNotifications() returns Promise containing Array of [ref notifications.Notification];[/method]